How To Create Landing Pages That Convert

 Mismatched Messaging

-• As noted earlier, when the landing page does not reflect the headline of the ad, visitors may feel misled.
-If someone clicks on an ad regarding a special offer for a product, they want to see exactly that when they land on your page.
+• When your landing page doesn't reflect your ad, visitors may feel misled.
+If someone clicks on an ad regarding a special offer, they want to see exactly that when they land on your page.

 Too Many Choices